bigscience-workshop/petals/README.md

 ### Connect your GPU and increase Petals capacity

 Petals is a community-run system &mdash; we rely on people sharing their GPUs.
-You can check out available servers on our [swarm monitor](https://health.petals.dev) and connect your GPU to help serving one of the models!
+You can check out available models on our [swarm monitor](https://health.petals.dev) and connect your GPU to help serving one of them!
+As an example, we show how to host a part of [Stable Beluga 2](https://huggingface.co/stabilityai/StableBeluga2) below:

-🐧 **Linux + Anaconda.** If you have an NVIDIA GPU, run these commands:
+🐧 **Linux + Anaconda.** Run these commands for NVIDIA GPUs (or follow [this](https://github.com/bigscience-workshop/petals/wiki/Running-on-AMD-GPU) for AMD):

 ```bash
 conda install pytorch pytorch-cuda=11.7 -c pytorch -c nvidia